Millennials should consider moving back home

-The cost of a post-secondary education has escalated and many students stay in school longer.
-One degree used to be a bonus decades ago; however now many students strive to complete at least two degrees.
+The cost of post-secondary education has escalated and many students stay in school longer.
+One degree used to be a bonus decades ago; however, now many students strive to complete at least two degrees.

 Although living under one roof with parents can have significant financial benefits for the child, there are added costs to running the household.